 Perhaps it will stimulate individuals to be more proactive about their risk of heart attack.
 This is a good thing.

-Although CAC has some similarities to mammography (both utilize low dose radiation, 0.5 mSV) I concluded that CAC was not “the mammography of the heart” as the documentary proclaims.
+Although CAC has some similarities to mammography (both utilize low-dose radiation and both are screening modalities) I concluded that CAC was not “the mammography of the heart” as the documentary proclaims.

-What We Can Learn From Donald Trump’s CAC?
+What Can we Learn From Donald Trump’s CAC Score

 In 2018 I noted that “Donald Trump Has Moderate Coronary Plaque: This Is Normal For His Age And We Already Knew It.”